Amandeep Singh Gill: Education and career

-Work
+Work and Publications

 Gill has written about the impact of artificial intelligence (AI) on modern life and the necessity for establishing appropriate regulatory frameworks to ensure AI plays a positive role in the future.
 He has talked about the potential impact of AI on the Global South and about India's role in "how AI could play out in the Global South."

-Gill believes AI can help accelerate the process of achieving the UN's Sustainable Development Goals.
+Gill is the author of Nuclear Security Summits: A History, published by Palgrave Macmillan in 2020.
+The book examines the four Nuclear Security Summits held between 2010 and 2016, drawing on Gill’s experience as a participant, interviews with practitioners and primary documents.
+It also considers the summit process as a model for international learning and multilateral cooperation on nuclear security.

+Gill has also written on international digital cooperation and efforts to address global disparities in access to digital technologies.
+In a letter published by the Financial Times, “Global effort is needed to close the digital divide”, he argued for international action to address the growing inequities due to AI.

 Personal life

-Gill is married to Ashma Singh and they have one daughter and one son.
+Gill is married to educator Ashma Singh and they have one daughter and one son.